libriscv/rvscript/README.md

 >>> [events] says: I am being run on another machine!
 ```

-There are additional lines if you enable RTTI and exceptions.
+There are additional lines if you enable C++ RTTI and exceptions.

 ## Getting a RISC-V compiler